rombrew/phobia/doc/MachineProbe.md

 We measure the resistance `pm.const_Rs` by difference of voltage drop on two values of holding current.
-For more accuracy you need to increase the probing currents or reduce DC link voltage.
+For more accuracy you need to increase the probing current or reduce DC link voltage.

-Then we use a high frequency sinusoidal signal to measure the full impedance and calculate DQ inductances `pm.const_im_L1` and `pm.const_im_L2`.
+Then we inject a high frequency sinusoidal signal to measure the full impedance tensor and calculate DQ inductances `pm.const_im_L1` and `pm.const_im_L2`.

 	(pmc) pm_probe_impedance